damianhakert/damianhakert.github.io/source/posts/2016-05-31-customer-story-charge-communications.html.md

 ## Overview

-Charge, the San Francisco based startup, is looking to change the way we pay for our phone service.
+Charge, the San Francisco-based startup, is looking to change the way we pay for our phone service.
 They offer simple pay-as-you-go plans for data, text, and calls on LTE devices.
 Charge runs lean with a small team of five.
 This mighty team of five is working on a solution to rival the telecommunications giants.
 Their mission to provide simple mobile phone service that puts consumers in control is no small undertaking.